mdolab/pyoptsparse/doc/guide.rst

 We have created a linked list sparse matrix using ``scipy.sparse``.
 Any scipy sparse matrix format can be accepted.
-We have then provided this constraint jacobian using the ``jac=`` keyword argument.
+We have then provided this constraint Jacobian using the ``jac=`` keyword argument.
 This argument is a dictionary, and the keys must match the design variable sets given in the ``wrt`` to keyword.
 Essentially what we have done is specified the which blocks of the constraint rows are non-zero, and provided the sparsity structure of ones that are sparse.

-For linear constraints the values in ``jac`` are meaningful: They must be the actual linear constraint jacobian values (which do not change).
+For linear constraints the values in ``jac`` are meaningful: They must be the actual linear constraint Jacobian values (which do not change).
 For non-linear constraints, on the sparsity structure (non-zero pattern) is significant.
 The values themselves will be determined by a call the sens() function.

 Also note, that the ``wrt`` and ``jac`` keyword arguments are only supported when user-supplied sensitivity is used.
-If one used the automatic gradient in ``pyOptSparse`` the constraint jacobian will necessarily be dense.
+If one used the automatic gradient in ``pyOptSparse`` the constraint Jacobian will necessarily be dense.

 Objectives